Russell Islands: People

 The Lavukal people live on these islands.
 Their language is Lavukaleve.
 There is also a settlement of Polynesians, resettled from Tikopia, that lives in Nukufero on the west side of the larger island, Pavuvu.
 In 1956 the Levers Pacific Plantations company donated 80 acres for use for this resettlement, and later added another 125 acres in the 1960s.
 This land was subdivided into 4 acre lots for each family.
 Five hundred people from Tikopia had migrated there by 1965.
 Te Ariki Taumako who was the third Chief of Tikopia, made an official visit to Nukufero in 1965.

 In Yandina, people from all over the Solomon Islands have come to work for the plantation.
 In addition to their native languages, they speak Solomon Island Pijin, the lingua franca of the Solomon Islands.

 History

 In March 1943, as part of American military operations during the Solomons campaign of World War II, the islands were occupied by U.S. troops.
 The US Navy built Naval Base Banika Island a large naval base in 1943.
 Remnants of the U.S. presence, such as concrete slabs and large metal storage sheds, still exist.
 Unexploded ordnance was left behind, including land mines, and bounding anti-personnel mines.
 Two barges are sunk off the wharf.

-The Yandina police station was the scene of one of the opening events of ethnic tensions, where a group of men raided the armoury and stole some high-powered weapons and ammunition.
+In 1998, the Yandina police station was the scene of one of the opening events of the 1998-2003 ethnic tensions between Guale natives of Guadalcanal and Malaitan settlers, when a group of men raided the armoury and stole some high-powered weapons and ammunition.
 The group involved became known as the Guadalcanal Revolutionary Army, and later as the Isatabu Freedom Movement.

 Yandina was the site of a RAMSI post.